jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

         cameral or root perforations, he could boost necrotic or organic remains to the periapice and generate sub or overobturations.</p>\n"
     - question: What is an overobturation?
-      answer: "<p>It consists of extravasation of a small amount of sealant or gutta percha into the periradicular area, outside the root of the tooth.
+      answer: "<p>It consists of extravasation of a small amount of sealant or gutta-percha into the periradicular area, outside the root of the tooth.
 Fortunately, numerous scientific articles support the success of the treatment even in cases where there has been a small over-sealing.</p>\n"
     - question: What is an endodontic retreatment?
       answer: "<p>Root canal re-treatment is the intervention that is carried out to eliminate the filling material that is inside the canals of a tooth already